-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Native American Heritage Month » 2012 Native American Heritage Month » Native American Heritage Month 2012: J. Michelle Schohn
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Native American Heritage Month » 2012 Native American Heritage Month » Native American Heritage Month 2012: J. Michelle Schohn

 J. Michelle Schohn is a public diplomacy-coned Foreign Service officer serving as public affairs officer in Tallinn, Estonia.